mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 4. Run `git stash pop`

 ## Further online assistance
-If you would like to contact us or tModLoader users, it's best to join our [Discord server](https://discord.me/tmodloader).
-Discord is a chat and voice application we've used for over 2 years to communicate with each other.
-It's similar to IRC chats.
-To use Discord you will need to register a new account on [their website](https://discordapp.com/).
+If you would like to contact us or tModLoader users, it's best to join our [Discord server](https://tmodloader.net/discord).
+Discord is a chat and voice application.